 By default, the env_reset option is enabled.
 This causes commands to be executed with a new, minimal environment.
 On AIX (and Linux systems without PAM), the environment is initialized with the contents of the /etc/environment file.
 On BSD systems, if the use_loginclass option is enabled, the environment is initialized based on the path and setenv settings in /etc/login.conf.
 The new environment contains the TERM, PATH, HOME, MAIL, SHELL, LOGNAME, USER, USERNAME and SUDO variables in addition to variables from the invoking process permitted by the env_check and env_keep options.
 This is effectively a whitelist for environment variables.
+Environment variables with a value beginning with () are removed unless both the name and value parts are matched by env_keep or env_check, as they will be interpreted as functions by older versions of the bash shell.
+Prior to version 1.8.11, such variables were always removed.

 If, however, the env_reset option is disabled, any variables not explicitly denied by the env_check and env_delete options are inherited from the invoking process.
 In this case, env_check and env_delete behave like a blacklist.
+Environment variables with a value beginning with () are always removed, even if they do not match one of the blacklists.
 Since it is not possible to blacklist all potentially dangerous environment variables, use of the default env_reset behavior is encouraged.